Strayker-Software/VerLib/README.md

 # Usage of VerLib

 To use VerLib in your project download two files: "verlib.c" and "verlib.h".
+Add them to your project's files.
-In your project's source file add preprocessor instruction `#include "verlib.h"`.
+In your project's source file add preprocessor's instruction `#include "verlib.h"`.
 After that library is ready to use!

 To check, what functions you have, open "verlib.h" to list them.